BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 ## Question D2

 We also want to set a prior probability for each frequency.
 Our frequency fits a beta distribution nicely since it ranges from 0-100 (or 0 to 1 if we divide by 100.)
 To get our prior distribution, we will take the frequency and divide it by 100.
 Then, use the dbeta with an alpha of 2 and a beta of 2.
-Something like ```dbeta((proposed_lik/100),2,2)```
+Something like ```dbeta((proposed_theta/100),2,2)``` _note - previously this said proposed_lik - this should represent our prior belief in the theta_

 What is the prior value of our proposed frequency of 20?